Allan Grimson: Conviction and life sentence

 Grimson was convicted in 2001 of killing Nicholas Wright and Sion Jenkins and the judge recommended that he serve a minimum of 22 years but also that he should never be released.
 This sentence was increased to 25 years by the then Home Secretary.
 In 2008, Grimson won a reduction in his life sentence by three years.
 This was to reflect the time he had spent on remand.
 The review noted his guilty plea, the time spent on remand and also his personality disorder.
 After assessment by psychologists, opinion was divided on Grimson's mental health.
 Whilst it was generally believed that Grimson was responsible for his actions, one psychologist labelled Grimson as being the worst psychopath that he had come across in 250 murderers.

-At the trial, Mr Justice Cresswell told Grimson "You are a serial killer in nature if not in number.
+At the trial, Justice Cresswell told Grimson, "You are a serial killer in nature if not in number.
 You are a highly dangerous serial killer who killed two young men in horrifying circumstances."